-First, if the DMIS is extended to transmission as proposed, transmission businesses will receive incentive payments for undertaking non-network options that they already would have been required by the RIT-T to adopt.
-If the overall costs of a non-network solution (including any quantifiable costs of 'practical hurdles') are lower than a capital investment option, the transmission business is expected to adopt the non-network solution - as required by the RIT-T and/or incentivised by the ex ante regulatory framework (including the EBSS/CESS/STPIS).
+In the Commission's view, if the DMIS is extended to transmission as proposed, transmission businesses will receive incentive payments for undertaking non-network options that they already would have been required by the RIT-T to adopt.
+If the net benefits of a non-network solution (including any quantifiable costs of 'practical hurdles') are greater than a capital investment option, the transmission business is expected to adopt the non-network solution as the 'preferred option' - as required by the RIT-T and/or incentivised by the ex ante regulatory framework under a revenue cap (including the EBSS/CESS/STPIS).
 Under this scenario, consumers will not benefit from the DMIS.
 The incentive payments would transfer benefits from consumers to the transmission business, and potentially lead to higher consumer prices overall.